codeananda/codeananda/README.md

 Reach out via my [Upwork profile](https://www.upwork.com/freelancers/~01153ca9fd0099730e) to schedule a call and see how I can help.

+### 🤔 Why `codeananda`?

+The suffix "-ananda" comes from Sanskrit and means "bliss" or "happiness."
+I'm a spiritual person who loves meditation and yoga and wants to bring joy into all I do.
+So, I remind myself daily that my work (`code`) can and should bring happiness (`-ananda`).

 <!--
 **codeananda/codeananda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.